InteractionDesignFoundation/coding-standard/README.md

-# IxDF Coding Standard for Laravel applications
+# IxDF Coding Standard for Laravel

+An opinoned ruleset focused on strict types.
+Suitable for both applications and packages.

 ## Installation